Shintani descent, simple groups and spread: Applications of Shintani descent to maximal subgroups

 For almost simple groups $G$, there are two natural pursuits: seeking elements contained in few maximal subgroups and elements contained in few maximal subgroups, all of which are core-free.
 For $s \in G$, write

 Then we are interested in the following two invariants

 where $G^*$ is the set of elements of $G$ that are not contained in any proper normal subgroup.
-A specific motivation for $\mu^*(G)$ is that the connection with generation requires core-free maximal overgroups (see \cite[Corollary~2.2]{ref:BurnessHarper19} on uniform domination, for example).
+A specific motivation for $\mu^*(G)$ is that applications to generation often require core-free maximal overgroups (see \cite[Corollary~2.2]{ref:BurnessHarper19} on uniform domination, for example).

 If $G$ is a nonabelian simple group, then $\mu(G) = \mu^*(G)$, and in \cite[Theorem~5]{ref:BurnessHarper19}, Burness and Harper proved that $\mu(G) \leq 3$, except for four groups of Lie type where $4 \leq \mu(G) \leq 7$.
 Moreover, they determined $\mu(G)$ for alternating and sporadic $G$ \cite[Theorems~3.1 and~4.1]{ref:BurnessHarper19}.